4.8 1700+ Google Reviews

 The video below shows a lot of damage caused by rain water getting behind the vinyl siding.

-“Approved corrosion resistant flashing to be applied shingle-fashion to prevent water from entering into wall cavities or from penetrating into building structural framing components.
+“Apply approved corrosion resistant flashing shingle-fashion to prevent water from entering into wall cavities or from penetrating into building structural framing components.
 Self-adhered flashing must comply with AAMA 711.
-Flashing at exterior window and door openings must extend to the surface of the exterior wall finish or to the water-resistive barrier.
-Flashing must be installed at the following locations…6 – At wall and roof intersections”
+Extend flashing at exterior window and door openings to the surface of the exterior wall finish or to the water-resistive barrier.
+Install flashing at the following locations…6 – At wall and roof intersections”

 And in 2015 they added language to the IRC in Section r903.2.